-My ‘Two days in New York on a budget’ itinerary included an eclectic mix of movie-nut / wildlife nerd / first-time in New York kind of sites.
 There is something for everyone in New York.
-For me, this was a low-budget detour from my month-long Costa Rica adventure so I didn’t visit any bars or expensive restaurants or seen any shows on Broadway.
-Instead, I checked out a meteor and Niel DeGrasse Tyson’s Planetarium at the Natural History Museum, explored antique maps and books at Argosy Bookshop and watched fireflies in Central Park, in between visiting the iconic landmarks.
+For me, this was a low-budget detour from my month-long Costa Rica adventure, so I didn’t visit any bars or expensive restaurants or see any shows on Broadway.
+Instead, I concentrated on New York’s underrated attractions and visited Niel DeGrasse Tyson’s Planetarium at the Natural History Museum to see a meteor, browsed antique maps and books at Argosy Bookshop and watched fireflies in Central Park, in between visiting the iconic landmarks.

 Another cost-saving activity is, of course, walking.
 I walked across Manhattan for two days and it gave me an opportunity to feel the rhythm of the city, to watch people going about their days and to feel like an explorer rather than a tourist.